Leon Festinger: Cognitive dissonance

 Dissonance reduction can be achieved by changing cognition by changing actions, or selectively acquiring new information or opinions.
 To use Festinger's example of a smoker who has knowledge that smoking is bad for his health, the smoker may reduce dissonance by choosing to quit smoking, by changing his thoughts about the effects of smoking (e.g., smoking is not as bad for your health as others claim), or by acquiring knowledge pointing to the positive effects of smoking (e.g., smoking prevents weight gain).

 Festinger and James M. Carlsmith published their classic cognitive dissonance experiment in 1959.
 In the experiment, subjects were asked to perform an hour of boring and monotonous tasks (i.e., repeatedly filling and emptying a tray with 12 spools and turning 48 square pegs in a board clockwise).
 Some subjects, who were led to believe that their participation in the experiment had concluded, were then asked to perform a favor for the experimenter by telling the next participant, who was actually a confederate, that the task was extremely enjoyable.
 Dissonance was created for the subjects performing the favor, as the task was in fact boring.
 Half of the paid subjects were given $1 for the favor, while those of the other half received $20.
 As predicted by Festinger and Carlsmith, those paid $1 reported the task to be more enjoyable than those paid $20.
 Those paid $1 were forced to reduce dissonance by changing their opinions of the task to produce consonance with their behavior of reporting that the task was enjoyable.
 The subjects paid $20 experienced less dissonance, as the large payment provided consonance with their behavior; they therefore rated the task as less enjoyable and their ratings were similar to those who were not asked to perform the dissonance-causing favor.

 Later research provides alternative explanations for these results.
 Bem suggested that individuals could understand their attitudes by reflecting on their own behavior, rather than experiencing psychological discomfort, a process he called self-perception theory.
 Harmon-Jones and Mills inform that recent neuroscience research shows dissonance related discomfort can be measured in the brain.
 Vaidis and Bran argue that inconsistent definitions and research methods make it difficult to compare findings across the numerous cognitive dissonance studies.

+Statistical hypothesis testing

+Beyond his seminal work on cognitive dissonance, Leon Festinger also made a notable, though less frequently cited, contribution to the field of non-parametric statistics.
+In 1946, he published an independent formulation of a rank-sum test used to compare the distributions of two independent samples.
+While the test is rarely attributed to him in modern textbooks, this procedure is statistically equivalent to the widely known Wilcoxon rank-sum test (published by Wilcoxon in 1945) and the Mann–Whitney U test (published by Mann and Whitney in 1947).